The model portfolio which I talk about most often is an accumulation portfolio, but I also run and track a virtual dividend income portfolio as well.

 I could have chosen to reinvest those windfall payments but in reality, I would probably draw them out and spend them, so that’s what I’ve chosen to do with this virtual portfolio as well.

 Drawing down windfall payments reduces the capital invested of course, but with the portfolio’s current market value close to £600k I don’t see anything to worry about on that front.

-Note: For the eagle eyed who read last year’s review of this income portfolio, you may have noticed that the income amounts have changed.
-That’s because I have changed the period of measurement (calendar years instead of March to March) and I now draw out all income rather than leaving some cash in the portfolio as a buffer for bad years.
+Note: For the eagle-eyed who read last year’s review of this income portfolio, you may have noticed that the income amounts have changed.
+That’s because I’ve changed the period of measurement (calendar years instead of March to March) and I now draw out all income rather than leaving some cash in the portfolio as a buffer for bad years.